AUDIE CORNISH, HOST:

 BEARDSLEY: Sarkozy wasted no time in announcing new measures to fight against the rise of future Mohamed Merahs.
 He said those who regularly access Internet sites that preach hatred will face penal action, as will those who go abroad for indoctrination in terror ideology.
 And, said Sarkozy: There will be a review of French prisons because we cannot allow them to become indoctrination grounds for extremists.

 Eleanor Beardsley, NPR News, Paris.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.